Faculty with Research Interests

 For information regarding faculty visit the Department of Physics website.

 The undergraduate physics programs at Illinois Institute of Technology provide an excellent foundation for a number of professions including research, teaching, law (patent and intellectual property), health (radiation) physics, business, and technical management.
 Graduates are prepared for immediate entry into positions in industrial, government, and small business/venture research laboratories, and for graduate study in areas such as biophysics, condensed matter, high energy, accelerator, astrophysics, or computational physics.
 Many undergraduates go on to obtain graduate degrees, not only in physics, but in related natural sciences, engineering disciplines, health sciences, or computer science.

 A student completing a Bachelor of Science (B.S.) degree in one of the physics programs will:

 - Develop exceptional problem-solving ability.

-- Gain experience with instrumentation and measurement processes.
+- Gain experience with experimental techniques, instrumentation, and measurement processes.